cbrennanpoole/Qualitative-Self/README.md

 `Problem Solving`
 17. Accounting Experience.
     `Proficient in Excel`
-    - Able to apply the skill in managing database and
+    - Able to apply the skill in `managing databases`
         1. Ability to convert and
         2. Analyze the data.
-18. SAP/Hyperion Experience is a strong plus `collaborative / team player.`
+18. `SAP` / `Hyperion` Experience a strong plus `collaborative / team player.`
     - Effective Communication Skills.
-        1. Takes Ownership and
+        1. Takes Ownership.
         2. Acts with Integrity.
     - Ability to build endearing customer relationships.
 19. Proven leader
-`leads peers with professionalism`, `Cross channel knowledge including QSR Foodservice and CR preferred`
+`leads peers with professionalism`, `Cross channel knowledge` including `QSR Foodservice` and `CR preferred`
-    - Expertise in cross collaboration and project management due to nature of innovation mindset of the customer
+    - Expertise in `cross collaboration` and `project management` due to nature of `innovation mindset` of the `customer`.
-20. Strong strategic thinking,
+20. Strong `strategic thinking`, `Relationship-building`
-`Relationship - building`
-    - Has professional Selling and
+    - Has `professional selling` and
-    - Negotiation best-practices Skills.
+    - `Negotiation` `best-practices` Skills.
-    - Working knowledge of C4V selling platform.
+    - Working knowledge of `C4V` selling platform.
-21. Experience in developing successful Collaborative environments `Business Plans and strong strategic thinking skills`
+21. Experience in developing successful `collaborative environments` :
+`Business Plans and strong strategic thinking skills`
     - Price / package plans to
-        1. Drive growth for retail customers and
+        1. `Drive growth` for retail customers and
-        2. History of delivering plan objectives.
+        2. `History of delivering` plan objectives.
-22. Ability to Lead
+22. Ability to `Lead`
 `cross-functional teams`
-23. Ability to thrive in a growth-oriented team environment `Strategic thinking`
+23. Ability to `thrive` in a `growth-oriented team environment` :
+`strategic thinking`
 24. Active listening
 `authentic engagement`
-    - with associates and
+    - With associates and
-    - team leads with
+    - Team leads with
-        1. Observations,
+        1. `Observations`,
         2. Inspections,
-        3. GEMBA walks,
+        3. `GEMBA` walks,
             - Corrective actions.
-25. Filing of documentation required by we chemtrekheaded to various regulatory agencies `OSHA,` `EPA`.
+25. Filing of documentation required by various regulatory agencies `OSHA,` `EPA`.
-    - Assist the development and filing of documentation for the Integrated Management System.
+    - Assist the development and filing of documentation for the `Integrated Management System`.
-    - Assist with SES inspections, audits, and documentation as needed.
+    - Assist with `SES` `inspections`, `audits`, and documentation as needed.
-26. Generate daily/weekly/monthly reports and audit results, as assigned.
+26.` Generate daily/weekly/monthly reports` and audit results, as assigned.
 27. Effectively utilize software:
-28. Effectively utilize basic
-`Technical math skills`
+28. `Technical math skills`
     - Basic grammar, and
     - Technical writing skills.
-29. Assist in development and presentation of SES-related training topics.`technical writer`
+29. Assist in development and `presentation of SES-related training topics`
+    - `Technical writer`
-30. Assist implementation of safety programs and/or procedures for new line installations.
+30. Assist in implementation of `safety programs` and/or procedures for new line installations.
-    - i.e. in electrix
 31. Work with Maintenance Department to track completion of safety work orders.
 32. Work up to ~12~ make that 16 - 20 hours, overtime, and weekends to meet the business requirements.
-`cost objectives`
+`Cost Objectives`
     - Ensure all tasks are performed toward achieving the safety, quality, and service.
     - Demonstrate good attendance in accordance with plant attendance guidelines. • Self starter, ability to work with limited direction.
 33. Ability to present topics to small and large groups of people.